ummel/fusionModel/README.md

                      x = predictor.vars)
 ```

+    Preparing data
+    Constructing cross-validation folds
+    Fitting complete models
+    Determining order and blocks

 ``` r
 fchain
 ```

     [[1]]
-    [1] "insulation"  "aircon"      "square_feet"
+    [1] "insulation" "aircon"

     [[2]]
-    [1] "electricity"
+    [1] "electricity" "natural_gas"

     [[3]]
-    [1] "natural_gas"
+    [1] "square_feet"

-The resulting `fchain` list suggests that “aircon”, “insulation”, and
+The resulting `fchain` list suggests that “insulation” and “aircon” be
-“square_feet” should be fused jointly in the initial block followed by
+fused in the initial block, followed by “electricity” and “natural_gas”
-the remaining fusion variables in a preferred order.
+in a separate block, and then “square_feet” on its own.
 You may get
 slightly different results, since `blockchain()` relies on random
 cross-validation.
 We can then pass the suggested blocking and chaining
 strategy to `train()`, whose `y` argument accepts a list for the